Martyn Percy: Church leadership

 Percy has been critical of Justin Welby's leadership as Archbishop of Canterbury, in particular his "managerial" style.
 Percy described Welby's plans to send senior clergy on leadership courses, contained in the 2014 report of the Lord Green Steering Group, as showing a poor judgment of the church's priorities and lacking in theological understanding.
-He went on to say that Welby's targets for efficiency and growth were not reflective of the Christian mission, given that Jesus "didn't spend a lot of time going on about success."
+He went on to say that Welby's targets for efficiency, growth and success were not reflective of the Christian mission.

 In August 2016, Percy renewed his criticism of Welby, describing the direction he was leading the Church of England as being "driven by mission-minded middle managers" that alienated congregations and the wider British public.
 He also raised further concerns about plans to divert funding away from traditional rural parishes and towards evangelical inner-city churches, warning that "it will take more to save the Church of England than a blend of the latest management theory".
 Percy has also commented on an emerging theological anaemia among bishops in the Church of England, and highlighted the weaknesses and risks this poses for Anglican polity.
 Percy's 2021 book focuses on the "humble church" and "commends humble leadership", criticizing church leadership.